jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

   right_sensor = pin5.read_digital()

   if left_sensor or right_sensor:
-    # Detected dark on either sensor, stop the bit:bot.
+    # Detected a reflective surface on either sensor, stop the bit:bot.
     pin0.write_analog(0)
     pin1.write_analog(0)
     break
 ```

 During the labs we will usually be following a line made of masking tape against the black carpet.
 As a result, the sensors will read `HIGH` when the sensors run over the tape.